Altitude Cent: Urbanisation

-In parallel, in 1875 Victor Besme proposed the Forest Park on the Galgeheyde, financed by Leopold II.
-Designed by Besme and revised by Émile Lainé in 1890, the thirteen-hectare park opened in 1882 as South Park or Park of Saint-Gilles and received its current name in 1913.
-Its construction, connection to the Bois de la Cambre, and the 1895 electric tram between the South Station and Globe encouraged development of the Berkendael and Altitude Cent districts.

-Between 1902 and 1903, the first phase of construction in the area around Avenue Saint-Augustin began amid tensions between the Belgian State, the municipality of Forest, and the Société anonyme des Villas de Forest over approval of the development plan.
+Between 1902 and 1903, the first phase of construction began in the area around the Avenue Saint-Augustin amid tensions between the Belgian state, the municipality of Forest, and the Société, over approval of the development plan.
 A number of private buyers submitted building applications, mostly for single-family homes, while some invested in rental properties.
-Architects such as Edouard Ramaekers, Léon Janlet, Alphonse Boelens, and Camille Damman designed buildings in neo-Gothic, eclectic, and Art Nouveau styles.
+Architects such as Edouard Ramaekers, Léon Janlet, Alphonse Boelens and Camille Damman designed buildings in neo-Gothic, eclectic and Art Nouveau styles.
 Alexandre Bertrand acted as developer, commissioning several projects and selling plots to private investors.
-In 1904, the Institut Sainte-Ursule was constructed as a girls’ boarding school on Avenue des Armures/Wapenrustinglaan, designed by Damman.
-By 1909, construction accelerated on theAvenue Saint-Augustin and new streets such as Avenue Oscar Van Goidtsnoven/Oscar Van Goidtsnovenlaan, with row houses, shops, and corner apartment buildings appearing throughout the neighbourhood.
+In 1904, the Institut Sainte-Ursule, designed by Damman, was constructed as a girls' boarding school on the Avenue des Armures/Wapenrustinglaan.
+By 1909, construction had accelerated on the Avenue Saint-Augustin and new streets, such as the Avenue Oscar Van Goidtsnoven/Oscar Van Goidtsnovenlaan, with row houses, shops, and corner apartment buildings, appearing throughout the neighbourhood.

-In December 1908, the Belgian State and the municipality of Forest introduced the Projet des Parcs, aiming to beautify the area and connect it to Duden Park, including new road layouts, widened streets, tree plantings, and a belvedère, which was later replaced by a panoramic terrace and orientation table.
-The plan required modifications to Bertrand’s 1901 layout and was approved by the municipal council in July 1911, with a royal decree following on 8 February 1912.
-Following approval, expropriations began, including the removal of social housing on Avenue Besme/Besmelaan.
-The outbreak of the First World War in 1914 abruptly halted building activity, which only resumed in the 1920s.
+In December 1908, the Belgian state and the municipality of Forest introduced the Projet des Parcs, aiming to beautify the area and connect it to Duden Park, including new road layouts, widened streets, tree plantings, and a belvedere, which was later replaced by a panoramic terrace and orientation table.
+The plan required modifications to Bertrand's 1901 layout and was approved by the municipal council in July 1911, with a royal decree following on 8 February 1912.
+Following approval, expropriations began, including the removal of social housing on the Avenue Besme/Besmelaan.
+However, the outbreak of the First World War in 1914 abruptly halted construction, which only resumed in the 1920s.